 b.
-No discharge during a portion or all of the dry season months, except with authorization under emergency conditions.
+No discharge during a portion or all of the dry season months, except with authorization under emergency conditions c.
+The total values might vary from the sum of the listed values by plant due to rounding.

 Table 4-19.
 Annual Average Daily Discharges by Subembayment, TN (kg N/d)